ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 ### Becoming a curator

-In most of cases, the new Curators are suggested by the respective game mode team to fit a certain niche.
+In most of cases, new Curators are suggested by the respective game mode team to fit a certain niche.
 Such suggestions are evaluated by the project managers, team leaders, and Curators themselves.

-Additionally to that, an application cycle for certain game modes might be announced in the season launch newsposts.
+In addition, there may be application cycles for certain game modes announced for certain seasons.

-All applicants are reviewed by project management and team leaders and assessed based on their proficiency as a player, mapper, modder and tournament mappool selector for their respective game mode.
+All applicants are reviewed by project management and team leaders, and assessed based on their proficiency as a player, mapper, modder, and tournament mappool selector for their respective game mode.
 Applicants do not need to be proficient in all of these things to be selected, but having a broad skill set certainly helps.
-The roster of curators is based on a healthy mix and match of various skill levels, experiences and proficiencies.
+The roster of curators is based on a healthy mix and match of various skill levels, experiences, and proficiencies.
 The number of curators is being purposefully kept small and limited at the moment as the project develops.

 ## History